Tensor Products of Convex Cones: The closure of the projective cone

 (The first three terms are subspaces by \autoref{prop:wedge-subspace}; the fourth is a closed proper cone by \autoref{cor:projective-proper-closed}.)
-The three subspaces in the preceding formula are contained in the subspace $(\lineal(E_+) \tensor \lineal(F_+)) + (\lineal(E_+) \tensor \lineal(F_+)^\perp) + (\lineal(E_+)^\perp \tensor \lineal(F_+))$, whereas $\minwedge{\lineal(E_+)^\perp_+}{\lineal(F_+)^\perp_+}$ is a closed proper cone contained within $\lineal(E_+)^\perp \tensor \lineal(F_+)^\perp$.
-These containing subspaces are complementary, so it follows from \autoref{prop:sum-complementary-subspace} that $\minwedge{E_+}{F_+}$ is closed. \end{proof}
+The three subspaces in the preceding formula are contained in the subspace $(\lineal(E_+) \tensor \lineal(F_+)) + (\lineal(E_+) \tensor \lineal(F_+)^\perp) + (\lineal(E_+)^\perp \tensor \lineal(F_+))$, whereas $\minwedgeFIN{\lineal(E_+)^\perp_+}{\lineal(F_+)^\perp_+}$ is a closed proper cone contained within $\lineal(E_+)^\perp \tensor \lineal(F_+)^\perp$.
+These containing subspaces are complementary, so it follows from \autoref{prop:sum-complementary-subspace} that $\minwedgeFIN{E_+}{F_+}$ is closed. \end{proof}

-\begin{remark} We should point out that nothing like \autoref{thm:projective-cone-closed} is true in the infinite-dimensional setting.
+\begin{remark} We should point out that nothing like \autoref{thm:projective-cone-closed} is true in the infinite\-/dimensional setting.
 In fact, the projective tensor product of closed proper cones in Banach spaces might not even be Archimedean (see e.g.~\cite[Remark 3.12]{Paulsen-Todorov-Tomforde}). \end{remark}